imchocomint/Hyprbian/README.md

 - Patience and time (3+ hours) (and maybe a good CPU)
 - sway or KDE to install, as well as copy and pasting code

+## Installing Hyprland (as a dummy package)
+Run ` sudo apt install hyprland `.
+It will install Hyprland (0.41), as well as older version of libraries and dependencies.

+And if you didn't have the chance to install them [before Debian mod team removed the packages from trixie (13)](https://tracker.debian.org/news/1648117/hyprland-removed-from-testing/), you're free to download their .deb packages from Debian web site.

+Since the base-files package (defines Debian version) version is shared between testing (13;trixie) and sid, Debian mistook all sid installation to be trixie, therefore not allowing user to install hyprland and its dependencies.
+This would be resolved when trixie is separated from unstable later this year.

 ## Installing required libraries & dependencies (TBA)
 Listed dependencies are:
 - aquamarine